Meteorologist Drew Anderson has your updated forecast Friday and Saturday nights on Eyewitness News.

 In the past, Drew gained national attention from a live forecast on ESPN's College GameDay and from a live report on The Weather Channel.

-Drew had an unforgettable experience in the Midwest as a storm chaser, and he even provided forecasts and reports for an NBC station in Tornado Alley.
+Drew had an unforgettable experience in the Midwest as a storm chaser, and he provided forecasts and reports to an NBC station in Tornado Alley.

-He has lead live, continuous tornado warning coverage on air for stations like WUTR in New York.
+Over the years, he has lead live, continuous tornado warning coverage for stations like WUTR in New York.

 Closer to home, Drew brought evening forecasts to all of Pennsylvania on PCN TV's "Weather World.”
 For C-NET TV's "Weather or Not," he anchored, reported, and traveled across the state, including a trip to Punxsutawney on Groundhog Day.

 He spent a summer interning at CBS3 in Philadelphia and at WGAL in Lancaster, and he spent a year doing research for The Pennsylvania State Climate Office.

 On the radio, Drew had a weekend music show at T102 in Pottsville, voiced an afternoon classic rock show on WKPS, did production work at WBUS, and gave live forecasts on WMGK.
 Many central and eastern Pennsylvania radio stations have aired his forecasts, too.